4 Day Chinchero Horse Riding Tour in Peru

 Arrival by taxi

 You can come with any taxi to the Sacred Valley and sleep a night before in any of the hotels.
 Picking up and dropping off service is included if your hotel is located in Urubamba, Ollantaytambo, or Yanahuara.
-The morning of the ride we can provide your taxi to Hacienda del Chalan for additional costs if your hotel is in any other place or you can come with your own taxi.
-Please ask us for more information.
+The morning of the ride Hacienda del Chalán can provide your taxi to their place for additional costs if your hotel is in any other place or you can come with your own taxi.
+Please ask them for more information.

 Cancellation Policy